Sale is Ending soon!

 bygollyollie

-This blog contains YouTube videos about tea and book recommendations and been doing this for quite a decade now.
-As stated, though Jackie, the owner of this site made several changes and facelifts both as to the layout and content, she keeps on coming back to talk about her much-loved topics – tea and books.
-You won’t find the site boring as there are lots of tea videos as well if you find reading to be tiring.
+This blog contains YouTube videos about tea and book recommendations, and I've been doing this for quite a decade now.
+As stated, though Jackie, the owner of this site, has made several changes and facelifts both to the layout and content, she keeps coming back to talk about her much-loved topics: tea and books.
+You won’t find the site boring, as there are lots of tea videos if you find reading to be tiring.

 Teacups and Things